-Core Requirements: The political science major must take three introductory courses: POL 110/American Government, POL 130/International Relations, and POL 150/Comparative Politics; POL 200/Political Analysis; POL 390/Tutorial in Political Science; POL 498/Seminar in Political Science; one course in political theory; and five courses of political science electives, for a total of 12 course units in the core major.
+Core Requirements: The political science major must take three introductory courses: POL 110/American Government, POL 130/International Relations, and POL 150/Comparative Politics; POL 200/Political Analysis; POL 390/Tutorial in Political Science or POL 210/Research Design for students entering the major in or after Fall 2025; POL 498/Seminar in Political Science; one course in political theory; and five courses of political science electives, for a total of 12 course units in the core major.
 Five courses in political science must be at the 300 or 400 level.

-Correlate Requirements: In addition, political science majors must take STA 215/Statistical Inference and Probability, ECO 101/Principles of Microeconomics, and ECO 102/Principles of Macroeconomics; these three correlate courses may be used to satisfy the College Core requirements in mathematics and social sciences.
+Correlate Requirements: In addition, political science majors must take STA 145/Applied Statistics for Social Scientists ECO 101/Principles of Microeconomics, and ECO 102/Principles of Macroeconomics; these three correlate courses may be used to satisfy the College Core requirements in mathematics and social sciences.